gjkorne/taskman_v3/project.notes.md

 What's Next Before Moving On
 x Database Schema Consistency
-    Ensure the task creation and editing forms fully align with your Supabase schema Double-check that all required fields are properly validated
+    xEnsure the task creation and editing forms fully align with your Supabase schema Double-check that all required fields are properly validated

 - Potential Refactoring Opportunities